Quickscribe Services Ltd.

 [For your convenience, Quickscribe has published a red text early consolidation of the Societies Act as it will read when Bill 19 comes into force.]

 On October 28, 2021, Bill 19 – 2021: Societies Amendment Act, 2021 ("Bill 19") received royal assent in British Columbia, introducing amendments to the Societies Act (British Columbia) (the "Act").
 This post outlines some of the notable changes.
 As at the date of this post, many of the amendments are not yet in force and will come into effect by regulation.
 The government of British Columbia has indicated that it will provide a notice period for upcoming changes.
-Bill 19 introduces the following changes in respect of a society's directors or senior managers: Read the full article by Shannon Tseng and Paul Jon of Alexander Holburn Beaudin + Lang LLP.
+Bill 19 introduces the following changes in respect of a society's directors or senior managers.
+Read the full article by Shannon Tseng and Paul Jon of Alexander Holburn Beaudin + Lang LLP.

 BCFSA Finalizes Information Security and